Dr. Arnel Banaga Salgado

 , a licensed teacher

-Because of his commitment to develop and improve his psychiatric nursing practice, he got his short term education and courses on mental health from the University of the Philippines and the Pontifical University of Santo Tomas.
-Eventually he completed his Graduate Diploma in Psychology (equivalent to Master of Arts in Teaching) from the premiere university for teachers in the Philippines, the Philippine Normal University.
+Because of his commitment to develop and improve his mental health practice, he got his short term education and courses on mental health (MN Psychiatric Nursing) from the University of the Philippines - Manila (UP-Manila) and the Pontifical University of Santo Tomas (MAN Psychiatric Nursing.
+Eventually he completed his Post Graduate Diploma in Psychology (equivalent to Master of Arts in Teaching) from the premiere university for teachers in the Philippines, the Philippine Normal University (PNU).
 Since then he was involved with the development of psychosocial nursing interventions, indigenization of psychometric tests, and textbook writing.
-His thesis and dissertations (Master of Arts in Nursing and Doctor of Education) are all focused on psychometric test development for adolescents, nursing students and other health professionals.
+His thesis and dissertations (Master of Arts in Nursing and Doctor of Education) are all focused on psychometric tests development for adolescents, nursing students and other health professionals.